eventespresso/ee4-mer/README.md

 ###Release Candidate (Beta) Version: 2.0.x.rc

-> *Please Note that this is NOT a stable release and should NOT be used on a publically accessible server*
+> *Please Note that this is NOT a stable release and should NOT be used in a live/production setting or publicly accessible server*

 ## Lots of events to register for?